turingschool/front-end-curriculum/projects/activity-tracker.md

 ```

 * A `UserRepository` holds onto all the `User` objects
-* Should have a methods to:
+* Should have methods to:
+  * Given a user's ID, what is their user data?
   * Average step goal amongst all users
   * What state are the most users from?